Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Discussion

 \subsubsection{Ordinal Constraints}

-The ordinal relations encourage the model to produce ordinally consistent predictions, serving as a complementary supervisory signal alongside the balanced soft loss.
-It extracts the ordinal relations from noisy height annotations, which are often more reliable than the absolute height values.
-As shown in Table \ref{tab:abl_dfc} and Table \ref{tab:abl_gbh}, incorporating ordinal constraints significantly improves overall performance and results in better in-domain performance, and improved balance overall.
-Together with the balanced soft losses, the pipelines achieve strong results, indicated by improvements of overall performance with more balanced in-domain and out-of-domain results.
+The ordinal constraints encourage the model to produce predictions consistent with relative height relationships, providing a complementary supervisory signal to the balanced soft loss.
+These constraints are derived from noisy height annotations, where relative ordering is often more reliable than the absolute height values.
+As shown in Table \ref{tab:abl_dfc} and Table \ref{tab:abl_gbh}, incorporating ordinal constraints significantly improves performance---enhancing in-domain performance and achieving a more balanced trade-off between in-domain and out-of-domain results.

-To further explore the effect of different strategies for enforcing ordinal constraints, we conducted additional experiments summarized in Table \ref{tab:cons_gbh}.
-The results indicate that incorporating low-quality labels when computing ordinal constraints is beneficial for enhancing overall robustness, especially for improvements in in-domain results.
-This suggests that relatively low-quality labels can provide valuable relative information to guide learning.
+We conduct additional experiments summarized in Table \ref{tab:cons_gbh} to further explore the effect of different strategies for enforcing ordinal constraints.
+The results indicate that incorporating low-quality labels when computing ordinal constraints is beneficial for enhancing overall robustness, particularly in improving in-domain results.
+This suggests that even relatively low-quality labels can provide valuable relative information to guide learning.

 Additionally, leveraging cross-image ordinal relations can yield further performance gains, particularly in out-of-domain cities, by enabling the model to generalize relative height relationships across different scenes.